This Thai yellow chicken and potato curry makes a delicious quick midweek meal choice. It's full of flavour but easy to make and healthy too!

 - Make the paste.
 Put the paste ingredients in a blender with a couple of spoonfuls of water and blend until paste-like.

 - Heat through and then add the potato.
-Add some of the stock so that the potatoes are covered.
-After about 10 minutes add the chicken.
-If necessary add a little more stock.
-The chicken will cook very quickly.
-Add all the other vegetables and leave to simmer for about 5 minutes.
+After about 15 minutes add the chicken.
+After about 5 minutes add all the other vegetables and leave to simmer for about 5 minutes.

 - Just before finishing cooking, check the potatoes are cooked.
 If so, add the fish sauce to season.
 Serve with rice.